intuitivetechnologygroup/saltstack-meetup-2018-03-13/README.md

 ## <a name='setup-harness'></a> Implement the Test Harness

+1. Fork this repository
-Follow the install instructions in the `formula-test-harness` [docs](https://github.com/intuitivetechnologygroup/formula-test-harness#-install)
+2. Follow the install instructions in the `formula-test-harness` [docs](https://github.com/intuitivetechnologygroup/formula-test-harness#-install)

-Start a virtualenv and run the setup:
+3. Start a virtualenv and run the setup:

 ```bash
 pip install -U virtualenv